Directors

 Dan Murphy

 In his capacity as our director of community activities, Dan Murphy oversees the annual cookout at the V.A. hospital.
 Not coincidentally, he has organized the parish’s annual Veterans Day dinner and program for seven years.
 Dan is a graduate of the U.S. Naval Academy and was active military 1975-95, so activities with and honoring veterans are special to him.
 After retiring from the Navy, he coordinated R.O.T.C. programs at area high schools through 2012-13.
-Dan joined the Knights in 1998 and was our Grand Knight during the fraternal years of 2002-03 and 2003-04.
+Dan joined the Knights in 1998 and was the Grand Knight during the fraternal years of 2002-03 and 2003-04.
 The parish’s Lenten fish fries started during Dan’s term as Grand Knight when Father Tim Heines sought an alternative to the soup suppers that had been held.
-His wife Pat is a hospice field nurse for Lion Hospice Care.
-The Murphys live in Dallas and have been married since 1975.
+His wife Pat was a hospice field nurse for Lion Hospice Care.
+The Murphy’s live in Duncanville and have been married since 1975.

 Roberto Nieto